-The fees you pay
+The fees you pay for each level of study and fee status

-In addition to your level of study and whether you are a new or continuing student the tuition fees and the financial support available to you is based on whether you are classed as a UK, Offshore or International student.
+In addition to your level of study and whether you are a new or continuing student, the tuition fee level is based on your fee status which is classed as either Home, Offshore or International.
 This is applied at the start of a registration on each new course.
-To find out more see the UWE fee status and UWE funding and scholarship pages.
+If you have a change in your residency status in the UK following your application to UWE (i.e. granted refugee status, humanitarian protection or gain settled status) then you may become eligible for home fees in a later academic year, subject to meeting all set criteria, please contact UWE Student Money Service in this instance.